Logiqx/tech-docs/Environments/Virtualisation/README.md

 I've started to make a few notes on [VirtualBox](VirtualBox.md).

+Nowadays, I rarely use VirtualBox and all of my server applications are running in Docker.

 ## Hyper-V

-To switch between Docker and VirtualBox it is necessary to enable / disable Hyper-V.
+To switch between Docker and VirtualBox it is necessary to [enable / disable](../Boot.md) Hyper-V.

-Reboots are somewhat inconvenient so I am likely to switch from VirtualBox to Hyper-V in the future.
+Reboots are somewhat inconvenient so I've stopped using VirtualBox on a regular basis and tend to use Hyper-V.

+Lightweight Hyper-V machines are also intrinsic to WSL2 and Docker for Windows so nowadays, I usually have Hyper-V enabled.